About San Antonio Station

 Oakland's support:

-With the endorsement of our councilperson Nikki Bas, Oakland City Council, and the office of the mayor, project coordination with Alameda County can truly begin, and the station could take shape.
+With the endorsement of Oakland City Council and the office of the Mayor, project coordination with Alameda County can truly begin, and the station could take shape.

 Business Case Study:

 A business case study will help get agency buy-in buy showing the necessity of this station.
-We need someone to conduct and sponsor this study.
+We are seeking support to conduct and sponsor this study.